roszenil/mytutorials/docs/discrete/hisse_revbayesEnglish.md

 + ``mnModel`` Saves the samples of the posterior distribution created by the MCMC algorithm
 + ``mnScreen`` Prints in screen so you know something is happening
-+ ``mnJointConditionalAncestralState`` Saves the ancestral state reconstruction utilizing the marginal posterior probability (be careful this is very different to what phytools or other software does) utilizando la probabilidad posterior marginal
++ ``mnJointConditionalAncestralState`` Saves the ancestral state reconstruction utilizing the marginal posterior probability (be careful this is very different to what phytools or other software does).
 + ``mnStochasticCharacterMap`` calculates stochastic character maps that are transitions that occur along the branches.
 This is very important yet very difficult to calculate.